BashairYaqoob/BashairYaqoob/README.md

 - 👋 Hi, I’m @BashairYaqoob
-- 👀 I’m interested in travelling, sciences and sketching.
+- 👀 I’m interested in travelling and sciences.
 - 🌱 I’m currently learning C language and Python.
 - 📫 How to reach me: bashairyaqoob@gmail.com
 - ⚡ Fun fact: I can sketch!😀